Why is AT assessment so important?

 Let's say the student is a slow reader and the team believes he or she might benefit from literacy software with text-to-speech which reads books aloud.
 What software, if any, would be most beneficial?
 Before answering that, we need to ask other questions.

-Working collaboratively with individuals, families, school teams, and other providers, I use a “best practices” approach to gather information, conduct trials with various assistive technologies, and brainstorm potential solutions aimed at minimizing the impact of learning deficits and capitalizing on the individual's learning strengths.
+Working collaboratively with individuals, families, school teams, and other providers as appropriate, I use a “best practices” approach to gather information, conduct trials with various assistive technologies, and brainstorm potential solutions aimed at minimizing the impact of learning deficits and capitalizing on the individual's learning strengths.

 Generally, the initial AT assessment process comprises five "phases":